 It wasn’t just these giant publishers doing well either.
 The iGaming sector saw huge growth, with some companies reporting that their website traffic spiked by around 30% in a matter of weeks in early 2020.
 Over the year, customer acquisition increased in the sector by around 100%, which also led to increased revenues and profits.

-Competition remains strong among iGaming companies as they all vie for dominance in the market.
+Competition remains strong among iGaming companies as they all vie for dominance in the stock market.
 To do this, some online casinos have developed exclusive games like Big Blue Bounty, Sticky Fruits, and Well of Wilds while others have focused on offering free spins and other bonuses.

 Most gaming enjoyed record profits in 2020 thanks to their boosts in sales.
 It is likely most will remain profitable through the rest of 2021 as well.
 For this reason, gaming companies could still be attractive propositions for investors.